emmaguo13/zk-blind/README.md

 # zk-blind

-post anonymous confessions about your work place in zero-knowledge!
+post anonymous confessions about your work place / organization in zero-knowledge!

 `yarn` to install all dependencies.